mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Default Zerops maintenance user
 For system maintenance reasons, the `zps` user is also automatically created with all privileges.
-It's necessary to not change it in any way.
+It's important not to change it in any way.
 Otherwise, there is a risk of disrupting the correct functionality, especially in HA mode.
 :::
 <!-- markdownlint-enable DOCSMD004 -->

 ## Default hardware configuration and autoscaling

 * Each MariaDB container (1 in non-HA, 3 in HA) starts with 1 vCPU, 1 GB RAM, and 5 GB of disk space.
-* Zerops will automatically scale the database only [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (both in non-HA and HA mode).
+* Zerops will only automatically scale the database [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (both in non-HA and HA mode).
 * The [horizontal autoscaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) in HA mode is not applied because of optimal performance.

 ## How to backup / restore database data